The Costanzo Teaching Fellowship

 The Costanzo Teaching Fellowship is a unique, year-long opportunity for rising juniors and seniors to develop leadership skills as part of the teaching team for Introductory Psychology (PSY 101).
 The Costanzo Teaching Fellows are paid and receive substantial training, including enrollment in a 1-credit Psychology Teaching Seminar (PSY 601S, which counts toward the Psychology major and minor) during the fall term.

-Bottom Row (from left): Christina Yu (Graduate TA and Teaching Coordinator), Dr. Emma Grisham (co-instructor), Dr. Bridgette Hard (co-instructor)
+Bottom Row (from left): Dr. Emma Grisham (Instructor), Dr. Bridgette Hard (Instructor), Margaret Maples (course coordinator), Christina Yu (course coordinator)

 Costanzo Teaching Fellows learn to: